clairevita/Portfolio/README.md

 ## [Deployed Site](https://clairevita.herokuapp.com/)

-## Welcome 🎲 to 🎲 my 🎲 portfolio 🎲
+## welcome 🎲 to 🎲 my 🎲 portfolio 🎲

 This web page highlights a handful of projects I've directed, managed, or participated in.
 This app uses the React library to host a clean front end experience, and organized method for component design and implementation.